2023-2024 Undergraduate Catalog Department of Psychology

 The Major in Psychology prepares students for careers in psychology-related fields as well as advanced studies in the discipline.
 The curriculum ensures that majors gain a strong background in the basic and applied aspects of psychological science.
 Majors receive in-depth instruction in psychological research methods and statistical application.
 They also take five courses in foundational areas of psychology that provide exposure to the broad content of the discipline, historical issues, cultural considerations, and applications.
 Majors become familiar with careers in psychology and complete a capstone experience as they complete the program.

 In order to remain in the major, all Psychology majors must have achieved the following by the time they have completed 75 hours: (1) maintenance of a 2.00 or higher cumulative Illinois State University GPA, (2) maintenance of a 2.20 or higher Psychology major GPA (based on all courses taken at Illinois State University that count towards the Psychology major), and (3) completion of all of the following courses with a grade of C or better: PSY 111, PSY 138, PSY 200, and PSY 231; MAT 113 or MAT 113a01 or MAT 120 or MAT 121 or MAT 144 or MAT 145; a laboratory science course.

 Records of all Psychology majors will be reviewed once they have completed 75 hours.
 Any student not fulfilling all of the standards for progress will be dismissed from the Psychology major.

 Minor in Psychology

-The Minor in Psychology allows students to explore the scientific understanding of human behavior as an area of interest or as a subject to support their major area of student and career goals.
+The Minor in Psychology allows students to explore empirical and clinical aspects of human psychological functioning as an area of interest or as a subject to support their major area of study and their career goals.

 24 total hours required